The-Monkeys-and-MAUD/MonkeytestJS/README.md

 **`pages[].url` - String**

-URLs for the pages to be tested, relative to the webroot.
+URLs for the pages to be tested, relative to the MonkeyTestJS directory.

 example: